EPDM vs. PTFE Membranes

 How Do EPDM Membranes Work?

-EPDM membranes work by fitting over an aeration diffuser that emits tiny bubbles through small perforations on the membrane surface.
+EPDM full form membranes work by fitting over an aeration diffuser that emits tiny bubbles through small perforations on the membrane surface.
 Because EPDM is relatively soft and pliable, the minuscule orifices are flexible enough to expand to emit a bubble and then contract to prevent the backflow of water.
 The small bubbles transfer oxygen to the wastewater column and allow aeration to proceed.

 Pros of EPDM Membranes